Health and appearance of Michael Jackson: Trial of Conrad Murray

 In 2011, Murray was tried for involuntary manslaughter.
 Prosecutors said [Murray]... "repeatedly acted with gross negligence, repeatedly denied appropriate care to his patient".
-Records showed that Murray had spent nearly 90 minutes on the phone in the hours before Jackson died making or receiving 11 phone calls.
+Records showed that Murray had spent nearly 90 minutes on the phone in the hours before Jackson died, making or receiving 11 phone calls.
 Murray's attorneys argued that Jackson administered the fatal dose himself when the defendant was not in the bedroom.
-Dr Christopher Rogers said in his testimony: "The theory that seems less reasonable to me is that Mr. Jackson woke up, and although he was under the influence of sedative medications, managed to give himself another dose."
+Christopher Rogers said in his testimony: "The theory that seems less reasonable to me is that Mr. Jackson woke up, and although he was under the influence of sedative medications, managed to give himself another dose."

 Records showed that 911 had been called at 12:21 p.m.

-Paramedic Richard Sennef testified that Murray didn't mention propofol when he asked him about Jackson's medications.
-According to Sennef Murray said: "No he's not taking anything.
+Paramedic Richard Sennef testified that Murray did not mention propofol when he asked him about Jackson's medications.
+According to Sennef, Murray said: "No he's not taking anything.
 I just gave him a little bit of Lorazepam to help him sleep."
 Murray told Sennef he had treated Jackson for dehydration and exhaustion.
 Paramedic Martin Blunt testified he saw three open vials of lidocaine on the floor of Jackson's bedroom when he and his colleague arrived.
-He said when his colleague had asked Murray what drugs Jackson had been given Murray didn't mention lidocaine.
-Blunt said when they prepared to transport Jackson to the hospital he saw Murray putting three bottles into a black bag.
+He said that when his colleague had asked Murray what drugs Jackson had been given, Murray did not mention lidocaine.
+Blunt said when they prepared to transport Jackson to the hospital, he saw Murray putting three bottles into a black bag.

 Jackson had arrived at the emergency room of UCLA Medical Center at 1:13 p.m.

 Emergency doctor Richelle Cooper testified she first called death at 12:57 p.m. based on the information provided by the paramedics at Jackson's residence.
 She said that Jackson had been "clinically dead" when he had arrived Cooper said Murray had told her Jackson had regularly taken Valium and Flomax and that he had given Jackson 2 mg of lorazepam via IV.
 That dose had been followed by another dose.
 After the second dose, Jackson went into arrest.